nathanielcastillo/Cyclistic-Case-Study/README.md

 ### "Deleting" duplicates prioritzing member rides
 We are only importing where row num = 1
-If duplicate entries exists, they are "deleted" by filtering out row numbers != 1 from the previous temporary table
+If duplicate entries exists, they are "deleted" by filtering out row numbers != 1 using the previous temporary table

 ```MySQL
 TRUNCATE TABLE 2023_ride_data;